What is 5G?

 4G works the same as 3G but with a faster internet connection and a lower latency (the time between cause and effect).

-4G claims to be around five times faster than existing 3G services and theoretically, it can provide download speeds of up to 100Mbps.
+4G is supposed to be at least five times faster than existing 3G services and theoretically, it can provide download speeds of up to 100Mbps.

-Hubert Da Costa, Vice President, EMEA at Cradlepoint said: "5G Wi-Fi connections are set to be about three times faster than 4G, starting with 450Mbps in single-stream, 900 Mbps (dual- stream) and 1.3G bps (three-stream).
+Hubert Da Costa, vice president, EMEA at 5G routers business Cradlepoint said: "5G Wi-Fi connections are set to be about three times faster than 4G, starting with 450Mbps in single-stream, 900 Mbps (dual- stream) and 1.3G bps (three-stream).
 So, whilst we are already starting to see a huge growth in IoT and smart devices, 5G's speed and capacity will enable an even more rapid arrival of this connected future."

 Advantages of 5G